After your Cube is set up and dimensions established, you're ready to Cubify your existing workbooks or create new templates.

 2. Create a Drivers tab (optional)

 If this is a frequently used template, consider using your Cube dimensions to create Drivers tab.
-This will help you easily filter the data by month or dimension and communicate the information this workbook contains if you share it with non-Cube users.
+This will help you easily update the data by month or dimension and communicate the information this workbook contains if you share it with non-Cube users.

 3. Update spreadsheet rows and columns